The general static spherical perfect fluid solution with EoS parameter w=-1/5: Discussion of the spacetimes

-To use the advantages of Buchdahl coordinates mentioned in the beginning of this section, we first consider the particular spacetime in the form (\ref{inSolPartMetric}).
-We need positive $g(r)$ for the spacetime to be static, and a perfect-fluid spacetime; hence $g(r)$ must have two roots, and the $r$-range must be between them.
-The transformed form (\ref{finSolPartMetric}) (which is not novel) also shows a finite range, $0 < r < C$, but the ranges of the two forms do not match, since the transformation $g(r) \rightarrow C_0 \bar{r}$ from (\ref{inSolPartMetric}) to (\ref{finSolPartMetric}) is not one-to-one.
-The form (\ref{inSolPartMetric}) describes an $S^3$-like spatial topology, with two naked singularities at antipodal positions.
-The form (\ref{finSolPartMetric}) covers this spacetime twice: As we radially go from one root/singularity to the other in (\ref{inSolPartMetric}), in (\ref{finSolPartMetric}) we must go from $0$ to $C/4$ {\it and back}; $r=C/4$ in (\ref{finSolPartMetric}) corresponds to the 3-D equator of the $S^3$-like spatial part.
-It is not easy to see from the form (\ref{finSolPartMetric}) that $r=C/4$ is {\it not} singular.
+The form (\ref{PartMetricRationalized}) describes an $S^3$-like spatial topology, with two naked singularities at antipodal positions $\tilde{r} = \pm 1$, and better suited for interpretation than (\ref{finSolPartMetric}).
+The form (\ref{finSolPartMetric}) covers this spacetime twice: As we radially go from one root/singularity to the other in (\ref{PartMetricRationalized}), in (\ref{finSolPartMetric}) we must go from $0$ to $C/4$ {\it and back}; $r=C/4$ in (\ref{finSolPartMetric}) corresponds to the 3-D equator $\tilde{r} = 0$ of the $S^3$-like spatial part; it is not easy to see from the form (\ref{finSolPartMetric}) that $r=C/4$ is {\it not} singular.
 This may not be too surprising since in the transformation to (\ref{finSolPartMetric}) we lose the Buchdahl form.
-Therefore the initial form found in the present work, (\ref{inSolPartMetric}) seems to be better suited for interpretation, even though it contains too many parameters.
 We can see that this spacetime is also compact, with finite proper extension in the radial direction and a finite proper volume.
+We have kept the discussion of the particular spacetime brief, and not included it in the tables because it is not novel, at least in the form (\ref{finSolPartMetric}).